 Academic authorship is used as a basis for reputation, employment, and even income.
 Authors are writers, but where collaboration is the norm, writing is not always seen as the only criterion for being included as an author.
-Collecting or analyzing data, contributing to design, or simply being part of a project, can also count as authorship.
+Collecting or analysing data, contributing to the design or simply being part of a project can also count as authorship.
 Who should be included on the by-line can be controversial.
 For this reason, most journals and scientific communities have established ethical guidelines that regulate co-authorship.

 “Authors are writers, but not all writers are authors”.

 If you are a co-author you should be aware of

 Most journals and scientific communities have ethical guidelines that regulate authorship.
 Because of different types of ethical misconduct, these have been more clearly defined in recent decades.